 If you experience difficulty with balance during this stance then try the following potential solutions:

 - Bend the pedestal leg slightly.
-This affords you with more three points of adjustment for your balance.
-If the knee is straight then only our hip and ankle can help stabilize your structure.
+This affords you a third additional point of adjustment for your balance.
+If the knee is straight then only your hip and ankle can help stabilize your structure.
 If the knee is bent slightly you have an additional way to shift and maintain your balance.

 - Ensure you are relaxed.
 When you are tense up you will begin to wobble.
 Be as relaxed as possible (for the situation).
 Bending your knee also lowers your center of gravity slightly which can help.

-- Double check to make sure you are standing with an erect posture such that you ankle, knee, hip, shoulders and head are all aligned in a reasonably straight line.
+- Double-check to make sure you are standing with an erect posture such that your ankle, knee, hip, shoulders, and head are all aligned in a reasonably straight line.
 If something is out of position you will have balance problems.

 - Place your elevated leg a little bit lower or in a different position.
 With time you can slowly raise it as your balance improves.